nasaharvest/openmapflow/README.md

     |   raw_labels.dvc                  # Reference to a version of raw_labels/
     |   processed_labels.dvc            # Reference to a version of processed_labels/
     │   compressed_features.tar.gz.dvc  # Reference to a version of features/
-    │   models/                         # Reference to a version of models/
+    │   models.dvc                      # Reference to a version of models/

 ```